Theoretical Performance Analysis of Vehicular Broadcast Communications at Intersection and their Optimization: Approximate Analysis

+Finally, we consider case (C), where the transmitter is in the middle of the queue.
 As well as case (B), if the queue is sufficiently long, then we can neglect the interference from $S_{R_y}$ and $\overline{M}_{R_Y}(\rho)$.
 Thus, we approximate this case by considering vehicles queuing at even intervals on a single street with infinite length, i.e., a single infinite queue.
-Under this assumption, we can obtain the approximate formulae for this case by simply removing the effect of the interference from vehicles on the $y$-axis in the results in Section~\ref{subsec-p(r)-case-A}.
+Under this assumption, we can obtain the approximate formulae for this case by simply removing the effect of the interference from vehicles on the $y$-axis in the results in Section~\ref{subsec-case-A}.
 Thus, substituting $\lambda_y = 0$ into (\ref{eq-prob-app-case-A}) and (\ref{eq-prob-app-case-A-r-x}), we can immediately obtain the following.

 {\bf Approximate formulae of $p(r)$ in case (C): } Suppose that the transmitter is in the middle of the queue.
 If $(1 - \rho) T \ge 1$ and $\alpha \in \bbN$, the probability of successful transmission can be approximated as follows. (i) If a receiver is the $i$-th vehicle from the transmitter, then